melissa3000/ReactWeather/README.md

 * Convert to F or C instead of Kelvin

-* Deploy (currently only runs on http://localhost:8080/)
+* Deploy (currently only runs on http://localhost:8080/), "npm start" to run local server

 ## About the Developer